ErickMaria/basicMvc/README.md

 # basicMvc
-on my own pattern mvc php with the purpose of studying
+php mvc with the purpose of studying